jackohughes/synthesis_artefact/README.md

 run it for the List category of programs with only 1 synthesis attempt per benchmark.

-To install the artefact see the INSTALLATION file.
+To install the artefact see the INSTALL file.
 This is a short process which comprises loading the image of the container into Docker.

 After installation, the tool can be run with

-    docker run --cidfile .cid -ti artefact:dev --attempts 1 --categories "List"
+    docker run --cidfile .cid -ti synthesis-artefact:dev --attempts 1 --categories "List"

 which creates a container from the image and executes it with our above mentioned configuration: `-attemtps 1` specifies only 1 attempt per benchmark